Table of Contents

 Conclusion

-All available evidence indicates that 30.6df496–j261x5 is NOT a food ingredient, additive, or safe cooking substance.
-It is most likely a technical identifier used in industrial, laboratory, or manufacturing systems.
+All available evidence indicates that 30.6df496–j261x5 is not a food additive or food preservative.
+It is expected a mechanical identifier used within industrial, laboratory, or manufacturing systems.